cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_kerwin_sophie_final-project_horn.md

 <tr>
 <th><p>Take the urine of a man which has stood covered for four weeks,
-and one pound of unslaked lime and half the amount of willow ashes or ashes of wine lees, eight loth tartar and the same amount of salt;</p>
+and one pound of unslaked lime and half the amount of willow ashes or ashes of wine lees, eight loth tartar and the same amount of salt;
-<p>mix well together and bring to the boil; pour it into a filter bag
-and let it run twice through; keep this lye well covered.
+mix well together and bring to the boil; pour it into a filter bag and let it run twice through; keep this lye well covered.
 When you want to make horn soft, immerse the horn material therein for eight days, then it will become soft; or take stems from poppies together with their